Labiaplasty in Ann Arbor

 Most patients can resume working out 2-3 weeks after labiaplasty.

-Generally, patients are seen for a separate consultation before the day of surgery.
+Ideally patients are seen for a separate consultation prior to the day of surgery.
+This ensures patients are appropriate candidates for the procedure and gives them time to prepare for their surgery and have their questions answered.
 In select circumstances, patients will send their photos for review and have a phone consultation with Dr. Ballard, then plan to have a second in-person consultation and exam the same day of the procedure.

 You should contact Ann Arbor Plastic Surgery at 734-913-5100 to schedule a consultation and connect with a patient care coordinator.